A glimmer of hope for the world’s coral reefs

 Cinner, J, T. R. McClanahan, C. Abunge, and A. Wamukota (2009).
 Human dimensions of conserving Kenya’s coral reefs. in J. Hoorweg and N. A. Muthiga, editors.
 Advances in Coastal Ecology: People, processes and ecosystems in Kenya.
 African Studies Centre, African Studies Collection Volume 20, Leiden, Netherlands.

 The Cinner Research Group is committed to using the best possible science to inform policy at various scales.
 We regularly work with local coastal communities, government agencies, and international organizations to provide policy advice.
-We have developed a series of policy briefs on collaborative management in English, Portuguese, Swahili, French, and Indonesian.
+We have developed a series of policy briefs and videos on collaborative management in English, Portuguese, Swahili, French, and Indonesian.

 Poverty, not population, is ruining coral reef ecosystems – Sep 30, 2011